bflattened/bflat/README.md

 Current stack frame is ms!<BaseAddress>+0xb82d4 at offset 340 in file:line:column <filename unknown>:0:0
 ```

 With all options turned on, one can comfortably fit useful programs under 1 MB.
-The above program is 735 kB on Windows at the time of writing this.
+The above program is 708 kB on Windows at the time of writing this.
 The output executables are executables like any other.
-You can use a tool like UPX to compress them further (to ~300 kB range).
+You can add `-Os --no-pie --separate-symbols` for even more savings and use a tool like UPX to compress them further (to ~300 kB range).

 If you're targeting a Unix-like system, you might want to pass `--separate-symbols` to place debug information into a separate file (debug information is big!).
 This is not needed on Windows because the platform convention is to place debug information in a separate PDB file already.